TomMakesThings/Genomic-Metastatic-Patterns/Plot_3/Figure3C/README.md

-cna10.txt was downloaded from cBioPortal.
+cna data and mutation data were downloaded from cBioPortal.

-I wrote some comments at the end of R script.